 You’ve got your smartphone figured out, but you’ll also need to know basic computer programs to work at a call center.
 You’ll have a computer in front of you every day, so it’s key to know what to do with it.

 What’s it actually like to work at a call center?
-Your job description and day-to-day tasks will differ by company, but there are a few things you can expect.
+Your job description and day-to-day tasks will differ by company, but there are a few common things you can expect.

-But keep in mind that call centers are open every day of the year.
+But do keep in mind that call centers are generally open every day of the year.
 Do you want to be taking calls on Christmas Eve from panicked Walmart shoppers?
 That’s something to take into account.